peterpt/EmailPro/README.md

 *   **"Safe View":** Sandbox mode to view HTML emails without loading tracking pixels.
 *   **Multi-Profile:** Manage unlimited accounts (Gmail, Outlook, Custom SMTP).

+### 🚨 The Red Protocol (Emergency Data Wipe)

+CorreioPro Ultimate includes a built-in "Panic Button" designed for hostile environments or emergency hardware disposal.
+Located in the Profile Manager, this feature performs a destructive sanitation of the local environment.

+How it works:

+    Secure Overwrite: The app calculates the exact size of your sensitive files (secret.key, profiles.json, pgp_keys.json, email_cache.json).

+    Shredding: It overwrites the file content on the disk with cryptographically strong random noise (os.urandom), making forensic recovery impossible.

+    Deletion: It unlinks (deletes) the files from the file system.

+    Termination: The application process kills itself immediately.

+⚠️ WARNING: This action is IRREVERSIBLE.

+    What is gone: All local passwords, PGP keys, contacts, and offline email cache.
+You will lose access to any PGP-encrypted emails if you did not backup your key elsewhere.

+    What remains: This does not delete emails from the remote server (e.g., Gmail/Outlook).
+It only sanitizes the local device.

 ## Pictures
 # MAin App
 <img width="1024" height="741" alt="image" src="https://github.com/user-attachments/assets/ccb7be80-2b4f-40ab-913c-82405144484b" />